rafaelsa99/air-lift/AirLiftRMI/README.md

 - -l <LOG_FILENAME>: Filename of the logging file (Default = "log.txt")
 - -i <MIN_PASSENGER>: Minimum number of passengers on a flight (Default = 5)
 - -a <MAX_PASSENGER>: Maximum number of passengers on a flight (Default = 10)
-- -lp <PORT>: Port number for listening to service requests (Default depends on entity: Registry = 9000, Departure Airport = 9001, Destination Airport = 9002, Plane = 9003, Repository = 9004)
+- -lp <LISTENING_PORT>: Port number for listening to service requests (Default depends on entity: Registry = 9000, Departure Airport = 9001, Destination Airport = 9002, Plane = 9003, Repository = 9004)
 - -rh <REGISTRY_HOSTNAME>: Name of the platform where is located the RMI registering service (Default = "localhost")
 - -rp <REGISTRY_PORT>: Port number where the registering service is listening to service requests (Default = 9000)